Create a Website Account - Manage notification subscriptions, save form progress and more.

-Street parking negatively affects the curb appeal of a neighborhood, can be dangerous, and prevents street sweepers from effectively cleaning the roadway; therefore, street parking is prohibited in Estrella, as is parking in gravel adjacent to driveways, on sidewalks or on landscaped common areas.
+On Street Parking: Street parking negatively affects the curb appeal of a neighborhood, can be dangerous, and prevents street sweepers from effectively cleaning the roadway; therefore, street parking is prohibited in Estrella, as is parking in gravel adjacent to driveways, on sidewalks or on landscaped common areas.
 Street Parking Waivers are available for authorized passenger vehicles of residents or visiting guests and may be granted for a period of three consecutive nights, but no more than 24 times per year.
-Please contact the Community Services Office at 623-386-1112 for more information or to request a parking waiver.

-Parking of recreational vehicles and trailers is prohibited in Estrella, except in fully enclosed garages.
-If you or your guests need to park an RV or trailer on the street or driveway, you must obtain a Parking Waiver, which may be granted for a period of 48 hours, twice a month.
+RV, Camper, Trailer, Boat Parking: Parking of recreational vehicles and trailers is prohibited in Estrella, except in fully enclosed garages.
+If you or your guests need to park an RV, camper, trailer, or boat on the street or in the driveway, you must obtain a parking waiver which may be granted for a period of 48 hours, twice a month.

-To request a Parking Waiver, you may contact our Compliance Team at the Community Services Office on weekdays between 8:00 a.m. and 5:00 p.m at 623-386-1112.
-You may also text or call Community Patrol at 602-329-0462 to request a parking waiver after-hours or on weekends.
+Request a Parking Waiver: The quickest way to request a parking waiver is by completing this form.
+Alternately, you may contact the Community Standards team on weekdays between 8:00 a.m. and 5:00 p.m. by emailing email@example.com or by calling 623-386-1112.
+You may also text or call the Community Patrol team at 602-329-0462 to request a parking waiver after-hours or on weekends.
 Please provide your name, street address, dates requested, call back number and brief description of the vehicle(s).

 All trash shall be stored in covered containers.
 Trash/recycling containers must be stored in the garage, or in rear or side yards behind the wall enclosing the side yard where they are screened from view from the street or adjacent properties.
 Trash and recycling containers may not be stored in the front yard of any home and should be removed from the trash pick-up area on the same day that trash pick-up service is provided.